 Ohio is in between the tug and pull of the country when it comes to cannabis.
 You have the conservative Midwest then the more liberal cities.
 So with delta-8 THC, the pressure began settle in that traditional marijuana will eventually be legal country-wide.
 In 2016, the state was faced with the House Bill 523 that legalized medical marijuana based on specific cases.
 They have decriminalized it.
-Any possession with less than 100 grams is punishable by only $150.
-Worth it!
+Any possession with less than 100 grams is punishable by $150.

 What does Ohio think of delta-8 THC?
 It’s legal after the state removed delta-8 from the Controlled Substances List.

 (3) Hemp, as defined in section 928.01 of the Revised Code.